-This edition was published by Minotaur Books on February 7, 2017 in hardcover and has 416 pages.
+This psychological thriller is a hardcover edition that was published by Minotaur Books on February 7, 2017 and has 416 pages.

 Second (only the second?!?) in the Casey Duncan psychological thriller series and revolving around a homicide detective in hiding in Ontario, Canada.